ewaldmire/ascender/docs/docsite/rst/userguide/users.rst

 .. index::
    single: users

-A :term:`User` is someone who has access to climber with associated permissions and credentials.
+A :term:`User` is someone who has access to ascender with associated permissions and credentials.
 Access the Users page by clicking **Users** from the left navigation bar.
 The User list may be sorted and searched by **Username**, **First Name**, or **Last Name** and click the headers to toggle your sorting preference.

 .. image:: ../common/images/users-home-with-example-users.png
    :alt: Users - home with example users